daylerees/laravel-vagrant/readme.md

 - Download a fresh copy of the Laravel framework, and extract it on top of laravel-vagrant.
 - Navigate to your laravel-vagrant directory with your terminal and run `vagrant up`.

 That's it!
-If everything's working fine you should be able to visit [http://localhost:8080](http://localhost:8080) and be greeted with the Laravel welcome page.
+If everything is working you should be able to visit [http://localhost:8080](http://localhost:8080) and be greeted with the Laravel welcome page.

 Enjoy!